Chapter 5: the swapchain

 A.1.
 Windows and surfaces

 We want to render to windows, but we have not yet seen how to handle window objects.
-Windows are a system-side feature, and they are not managed by Vulkan.
-We create them from CPU-land.
-As different systems handle windows in different ways, we use cross-platform libraries that let us create and manipulate windows in an abstracted way.
-One such library is GLFW, which supports Windows, macOS, Wayland and X11 (those last two are basically Linux current and legacy).
-In addition to abstracting away the implementation details of window handling, they also provide a cross-platform way of handling inputs.
-Alternatives to GLFW include SFML and SDL, but GLFW is the most lightweight option.
-It was originally designed for use with OpenGL, and we must load it in a specific manner to switch it to Vulkan mode.
-We need to make sure that it can find the Vulkan headers, and we must request some specific instance extensions when initializing Vulkan.
+Windows are a system-side feature, and they are not managed by Vulkan; we have to create them from CPU-land instead.
+As different systems handle windows in different ways, we use cross-platform libraries that let us manipulate them in an abstracted way.
+One such library is GLFW, which supports Windows, macOS, Wayland and X11 (with these last two basically being current and legacy Linux).
+Moreover, GLFW provides a cross-platform way of handling inputs.
+Alternatives to this library include SFML and SDL, but GLFW is the most lightweight option.
+We must load it in a specific manner to put it in Vulkan mode: we need to make sure that it can find the Vulkan headers, and we must request some specific instance extensions when initializing Vulkan.

 Once GLFW is loaded, we can create windows.
 From a window, we can extract a surface, i.e., a Vulkan-side view of it for use as a rendering target.
-The system impose limitations regarding what kind of images can be rendered to the window (e.g., we cannot display colored images on a black-and-white screen).
 Surfaces are not a native feature of Vulkan: they are defined in an instance extension that we need to enable (in fact, this is one of the extensions that GLFW expects us to load).

 A.2.
 Swapchains and presentation

-When creating a swapchain, we describe an image type (with a resolution, a format, etc).
-This type is constrained by surface-specific limitations (for instance, the image resolution should match that of the window).
-We also specify a presentation mode, which dictates how the contents of the window is updated: we may write directly to the rendering buffer, or we may use a form of buffering.
-We also specify a minimum for the number of images in this swapchain.
-The actual number of images is influenced by this number, by the presentation mode (e.g., if we use mailbox mode, at least three images will be present) and by the minimum number supported by the surface.
-We typically request one more image than the minimum supported by the surface, as this probably results in non-blocking behavior.
+When creating a swapchain, we choose an image type (with a resolution, a format, etc).
+This type is constrained by surface-specific limitations (for instance, the image resolution should match that of the underlying window).
+We also specify a presentation mode, which dictates how the contents of the window is updated: we may write to the display-mapped buffer directly, or we may use a form of buffering instead.

 We acquire an image from the swapchain prior to a render using a special function.
-Although we could use this images as a color attachments for draw calls, rendering directly into the swapchain is limiting: it forces us to stick to the exact resolution of the underlying window, as well as to one of the formats it supports.
-This rules out rendering options such as targeting resolution lower than that of the window to help with performance or high-dynamic-range rendering with non-HDR monitors.
-The alternative is to use distinct images for color attachments; copying these images into the ones from the swapchain is cheap.
-We typically acquire only one image at a time (if we want to be able to acquire more images while maintaining non-blocking behavior, we must specify a higher minimum number of images for the swapchain).
+Although we could use this image as a draw call's color attachment, rendering directly into the swapchain is limiting: it forces us to stick to the exact resolution of the underlying window, as well as to one of the formats it supports.
+This rules out rendering options such as targeting a resolution lower than that of the window or high-dynamic-range rendering with non-HDR monitors.
+The alternative is to introduce distinct images for color attachments; copying these images to the swapchain is cheap.

-Finally, we release the swapchain image we previously acquired via a present operation.
-This operation transfers the control of that swapchain image to the presentation engine, which is an abstraction for the system-side component in charge of getting images onto the display (the image typically goes through a compositor; also, if we use triple buffering, the image is not displayed at all if a fresher image is produced before the the screen gets refreshed).
+Finally, we release the updated swapchain image we previously acquired via a present operation.
+This operation transfers the control of that swapchain image to the presentation engine, which is an abstraction for the system-side component in charge of getting images onto the display (the image typically goes through a compositor; also, if we use triple buffering, images are not displayed at all if fresher ones are produced before the refresh).

 In summary, a frame goes through the following steps:

-- Acquisition: we get hold of a swapchain image to render to.
+- Acquisition: we get hold of a swapchain image to render to (technically, we acquire this image from the presentation engine).

 - Rendering: we render the scene and copy the result to the swapchain image from step 1.

-- Presentation: we release the swapchain image, letting the presentation engine handle it.
+- Presentation: we release the updated image, letting the presentation engine handle it.

 On the GPU-side, things are async by default.
-We handle synchronization manually via primitives such as semaphores and fences (the former for GPU-GPU synchronization and the latter for the GPU-CPU case).
-We use an image available semaphore (signaled by the presentation engine from the acquisition function, awaited by the rendering function; "image available" is just a name for this semaphore) to ensure that the image does not get written to before the presentation engine is done reading from it, and a render finished semaphore (signaled by the rendering function, awaited by the presentation engine) to ensure that the presentation engine does not present it too early.
-Indeed, the image acquisition function may return an image which is still being read from by the presentation engine or written to by an in-flight render command for this purpose.
+We handle synchronization manually via primitives such as semaphores and fences.
+We use an "image acquired" semaphore to ensure that the image does not get written to before the presentation engine is done reading from it, and a "render finished" semaphore to ensure that it does not present it too early.
+Indeed, the image acquisition function may return an image which is still being read from by the presentation engine or written to by an in-flight render command.
+The image acquired semaphore is signaled by the presentation engine once an image has been acquired, and waited on by the rendering function.
+In turn, the render finished semaphore is signaled by the rendering function, and waited on by the presentation engine.

 A.3.
 Parallel renders and juggling resources

-We can work on several images in parallel to increase the throughput of our GPU.
-Of course, there are limits to this, as the rendering tasks for different frames contend for the same computational resources.
-A common architecture is to support the handling of up two frames in parallel (also called frames-in-flight), where frames begin being handled in a staggered way (with CPU-side computations between two frames).
-That way, there are not too many frames running in parallel, and most of the rendering for a frame should be done by the time the next one begins rendering.
+Rendering several images in parallel can increase a GPU's throughput.
+There are limits to this, as all rendering tasks contend for the same computational resources.
+A common architecture supports handling up two frames in parallel (also called frames-in-flight), where frames are handled in a staggered way.
+That way, there are not too many computations running in parallel (we expect most of the rendering for a frame to be over by the time the next one enters the pipeline anyway).
 The diagram below illustrates this method (credits go to the vulkan-diagrams project).

 We must duplicate some resources to avoid conflicts.
-For instance, we should not use the same semaphores for all frames-in-flight.
+For instance, we should not share a single image acquired semaphore for all frames-in-flight.
 Resources should be duplicated as specified below:

-- Per swapchain image resources: the image itself, a framebuffer, an image available semaphore (on that note, there is a mistake in the diagram above: that semaphore should not be defined per frame-in-flight).
+- Per swapchain image resources: the image itself, a framebuffer, an image acquired semaphore (on that note, there is a mistake in the diagram above: that semaphore is defined per frame-in-flight there).

-- Per frame-in-flight resources: a command buffer, a render finished fence, an image acquired semaphore, the uniform buffers, and all other variable resources.
+- Per frame-in-flight resources: a command buffer, a render finished fence, a render finished semaphore, the uniform buffers, and all other variable resources.

 - Unduplicated resources: the rest, including the pipelines, the render passes, the vertex/index buffers, and all constant resources.